-In short, if I have to stay with one of the three, I do with Cooper's test.
-It will “hurt”, but it is the easiest to perform and calculate of the three options.
+In short, if I have to choose one of the three, I will choose the Cooper test.
+It will "hurt", but it is the easiest to perform and calculate of the three options.

 How GPS watches and devices estimate VO2 Max